Itvisors/mendix-AutocompleteMultiselect/README.md

 - Default mendix behavior for labeling and visibility.
 - Editable: Expression that can be used to indicate whether the widget is editable or not.
 If left empty, the widget will be editable.
 - Data source: Should return the options to be rendered.
 - Title: The attribute that is used to show as dropdown option.
+Should be unique to be able to make a distinction between the items.
+- Key: Attribute where the key is stored.
+This key is only used in the response and can be used when the title does not suffice to find the object in mendix.
+The new JSON will be for example [{"title":"example1", "key":"1234"}] for multiselect when a string key is used.
 - Default selected: Boolean attribute where is stored whether this option should be selected by default when loading the widget for the first time.
 - Multi-select: If set to true, multiple options can be selected.
 Otherwise, the widget can be used as single-select.